Rachel-Farinas/Explainable-ML-to-Identify-Circadian-Biomarkers/README.md

-# Explainable ML to Identify Circadian-Biomarkers
+# Explainable ML to Identify Circadian Biomarkers

 A modular Python pipeline for processing wrist actigraphy data across clinical groups (ADHD, depression, schizophrenia, and healthy controls) to extract circadian-rhythm features, detect behavioral signatures, and classify diagnostic groups using XGBoost and a Pretrained Actigraphy Transformer (PAT).